Australian football tactics and skills: Possession

 Modern professional football has seen the advent of possession football, making the game similar to Association football.
 In Australian football it is often referred to as playing keepings off.
 The aim of possession football is to avoid kicking the ball to a player under pressure, denying the opposition of opportunities to take possession.
+A good way to counter this tactic is to use the aforementioned player-on-player defence.

-There are generally two ways that teams execute possession football in the modern game, marking and by handball.
+There are generally two ways that teams execute possession football in the modern game: marking short kicks (or longer kicks to an unmanned player) and by handball.

 Kicking

 The rules governing catching a kicked ball allow for "possession football".
 A player who catches the ball (called taking a mark) gets a short time period where they can kick the ball without being tackled or interfered with.
 Teams will sometimes kick backwards to allow a teammate to take a mark.
-This prevents the team losing possession.
+This typically prevents the team losing possession.
 The AFL has experimented with rules in the NAB Cup to prevent this anti-competitive play.

 Handball

-Although the rules allowed for the handball most Australian rules leagues handball was largely a secondary skill to the kick.
-The handball has become a far more widely used skill in the contemporary game.
+Although the rules have allowed for the handball since the Geelong rules were first codified in 1859, most Australian rules leagues viewed handball as a largely secondary skill to the kick.
+However, by the 1960s, more than a century later, the handball became a far more widely used skill in the modern game.
+Legendary coach Ron Barassi Jr credited Len Smith (coach at between 1958 and 1962) as being the first coach to encourage attacking use of handball in Victoria.
+Inside midfielders are known for often having more handballs than kicks, using it as a powerful means of ball distribution around contests where traffic is heavy.
+As an example, the Brownlow medallist of 2014, Matt Priddis, had a disposal percentage that consisted of 60.7% handballs over his 240-game career.
+Former Fremantle ruckman Aaron Sandilands holds the AFL record for the most handballs in a game without a kick, handballing 17 times without a kick against Collingwood in Round 13, 2015.

 Tempo football

 The term Tempo football was coined by commentators to describe the tactic of controlling the tempo of the game.
 Australian rules is a game in which teams can score very quickly and gain a psychological advantage to overwhelm their opponents.
-When a team looks like getting a run on, opposition sides sometimes play tempo football to deliberately slow down the game.
-This may include forcing a bounce (either through scrimmages or forcing the ball out of bounds, flooding or through playing possession football and timewasting).
+When a team looks like getting a run on, opposition sides sometimes play tempo football to deliberately slow down the game and temper momentum.
+This may include forcing a bounce (either through scrimmages or forcing the ball out of bounds, flooding, or through playing possession football and timewasting).
 Once in possession, they may then speed up the game with direct or running football.
 Commentators labelled the Sydney Swans 2005 premiership team masters at tempo football, though they were also widely criticized for it, most notably by then-AFL CEO Andrew Demetriou and commentators Stephen Quartermain, Tim Lane and Robert Walls, following a match against St Kilda early that season.